-Kybella as well as any surgial or non-surgical procedure carries risks.
-An individual following treatment may experience transient redness numbness or muscle weakness, swelling, bruising, difficulty swallowing all of which usually resolve on their own within a brief period of time.
+Kybella as well as any surgical or non-surgical procedure carries risks.
+An individual following treatment may experience transient redness, numbness or muscle weakness, swelling, bruising, difficulty swallowing.
+All of which usually resolve on their own within a brief period of time.
 Additional information may be found here.

-Dr. Duboys first injects local anesthesia in a under your chin after having carefully identified the area to be treated.
-A grid pattern is applied in order that the injections be carefully spaced and the area evenly treated.
-Next, a series of painless injections is performed with a small needle.
+Dr. Duboys first injects local anesthesia in and under your chin after carefully identifying the treatment areas.
+He applies a grid pattern so that there is spacing in between injections allowing for an even treatment.
+Then, Dr. Duboys performs a series of painless injections with a small needle.

-Tightness and swelling is usual after treatment and may last 1-3 days.
+Tightness and swelling are common following treatment and may last 1-3 days.
 Additionally, while extremely rare, you might experience slight difficulty in swallowing due to the swelling.
-Discomfort is quite common following treatment that can usually be managed with Advil or Motrim.
+Discomfort is quite common following treatment.
+Patients can manage their pain with Advil or Motrin.

-A certain amount of skin retraction will take place with kybella treatment.
+A certain amount of skin retraction will take place with Kybella treatment.
 However, not all skin laxity will improve.
-Frequently skin redundancy may be treated by alternative modalities.
+Frequently skin redundancy treatment may call for alternative modalities.
 Please be sure to ask Dr. Duboys about any concerns you might have.